-Options for Enclosing an Existing Outdoor Space
+Everything You Need to Know about Enclosing an Existing Outdoor Space

 Consider Zoning Restrictions

-When people ask if they can close in one of these spaces, the quick answer is usually “yes” or “maybe.”
+When people ask if they can close in one of these outdoor living spaces, the quick answer is usually “yes” or “maybe.”
 In most cases, there’s always a way to do it, but some projects are inherently more challenging than others.

 If you’re unable to do a project (or if it’s prohibitively costly or challenging), it’s often because you run into various zoning issues.
-To ease the process, always work with a local design and build firm who is knowledgeable about your area’s specific zoning restrictions and comfortable operating in compliance with both legal requirements and a homeowner’s personal vision.
+To ease the process, always work with a local design and build firm who is knowledgeable about your area’s specific zoning restrictions and is comfortable operating in compliance with both legal requirements and a homeowner’s personal vision.

 Consider the House Layout